Zechariah 10: Verse 1

-"The latter rain": refers to the period of heavy rainfall in the spring of the year (around March or April) in Palestine.
+"The latter rain" refers to the period of heavy rainfall in the spring of the year (around March or April) in Palestine.
 Eschatologically the "latter rain" points to "the end times" when God will pour out blessings (cf. Hosea 6:3; Joel 2:21-25).
+The wording "bright clouds" in the King James Version is rendered as "storm clouds" in other translations.